7,117 Code Intern jobs in the United States

 What are we looking for?

-We are looking for a code ninjas sensei to join our team of dynamic, energetic, forward-thinking minds, working toward our common goal: providing a fun and safe learning environment for children.
-Our sensei are the lifeblood of our Code Ninjas center.
+We are looking for a Code Sensei to join our team of dynamic, energetic, forward-thinking minds, working toward our common goal: providing a fun and safe learning environment for children.
+Our senseis are the lifeblood of our Code Ninjas center.
 This individual oversees the day-to-day coaching and student engagement.
 Are you experienced in working with children?
 Do you enjoy teaching and building problem-solving skills in young engineering minds?
 Have you mentored youth?
 This could be the role for you.

 Responsibilities include: